ClarkSource/k8t/README.md

 Create a new environment

 ```
-$ k8t new environment staging
+$ k8t new environment staging -c A
 $ k8t new environment production

 ```